-(5) Appliances.
+(k) Appliances.
 Refrigerators, dishwashers, clothes washers and clothes dryers provided or replaced within low-income units and/or in on-site community facilities shall be ENERGY STAR rated appliances, unless waived by the Executive Director.
 All waivers must be submitted to CDLAC at least ten (10) business days prior to the application deadline

-(6) Window Coverings.
-Window coverings shall be provided and may include fire retardant drapes or blinds.
+(m)-Window Coverings.
+Window coverings shall be provided and may include fire retardant drapesor blinds.